SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Actions.Action.Type-endoffset.md

 # endoffset attribute

-If Type is "stuffing", this attribute specifies the (fixed) end position that delimits the part of the data block in which stuffing has to be performed.
+If Action/Type is "stuffing", this attribute specifies the (fixed) end position that delimits the part of the data block in which stuffing has to be performed.

 ## Content Type